cewright98/team-employee-profile-generator/README.md

-# Professional Team Profile Generator
+# Professional Team Employee Profile Generator

 ## Description
 A team profile generator that creates a file from the command line using user input from prompts.